pablichjenkov/daily-agenda-component/README.md

 ## Daily Agenda View
-Daily Agenda View is a clone of the **Microsoft Outlook App** Calendar screen.
+Daily Agenda View is a clone of the calendar component seeing in the **Microsoft Outlook App** or **Microsoft Teams App**.
 The component layouts daily events across an hourly based timeline.
 It is great for task planner apps, appointment apps, event schedule apps, calendar apps.
-Everything that comes to your mind.

 ## Support and Compatibility